Explore the beauty of Tanzania

 In October 2015, John Pombe Magufuli was elected the fifth president of the United Republic of Tanzania.
 Magufuli’s Fifth-Phase Government has prioritized efforts to clampdown on corruption, improve public administration and manage public resources for improved social outcomes.

-Located in the continent of Africa, Tanzania covers 885,800 square kilometers of land and 61,500 square kilometers of water, making it the 31st largest nation in the world with a total area of 947,300 square kilometers.
+Located in the continent of Africa, Tanzania covers 885,800 square kilometres of land and 61,500 square kilometres of water, making it the 31st largest nation in the world with a total area of 947,300 square kilometres.